Marvin Gaye: Last Motown recordings and European exile

 Gaye then reworked Love Man from its original disco concept to another socially-conscious album invoking religion and the possible end time from a chapter in the Book of Revelation.
-Titling the album In Our Lifetime?, Gaye worked on the album for much of 1980 in London studios such as Air and Odyssey Studios.
+Titling the album In Our Lifetime?, Gaye worked on the album for much of 1980 in London studios such as AIR and Odyssey Studios.

-In the fall of that year, someone stole a master tape of a rough draft of the album from one of Gaye's traveling musicians, Frank Blair, taking the master tape to Motown's Hollywood headquarters.
+In the fall of that year, a master tape of a rough draft of the album was stolen from one of Gaye's traveling musicians, Frank Blair, and taken to Motown's Hollywood headquarters.
 Motown remixed the album and released it on January 15, 1981.
-When Gaye learned of its release, he accused Motown of editing and remixing the album without his consent, allowing the release of an unfinished production ("Far Cry"), altering the album art of his request and removing the album title's question mark, muting its irony.
+When Gaye learned of its release, he accused Motown of editing and remixing the album without his consent, allowing the release of an unfinished production ("Far Cry"), altering the cover art and removing the album title's question mark, muting its irony.
 He also accused the label of rush-releasing the album, comparing his unfinished album to an unfinished Pablo Picasso painting.
 Gaye then vowed not to record any more music for Motown.

 On February 14, 1981, under the advice of music promoter Freddy Cousaert, Gaye relocated to Cousaert's apartment in Ostend, Belgium.
 While there, Gaye shied away from heavy drug use and began exercising and attending a local Ostend church, regaining personal confidence.
+In this period, Gaye lived in the home of Belgian musician Charles Dumolin.
+In March 2024, it was revealed that when he moved on, Gaye had given the family a large collection of unreleased recordings made during his stay in the country.

-Following several months of recovery, Gaye sought a comeback onstage, starting the short-lived Heavy Love Affair tour in England and Ostend in June–July 1981.
+Following several months of recovery, Gaye sought a comeback onstage, going on the short-lived Heavy Love Affair tour in England and Ostend from June to July 1981.
 Gaye's personal attorney Curtis Shaw would later describe Gaye's Ostend period as "the best thing that ever happened to Marvin".
-When word got around that Gaye was planning a musical comeback and an exit from Motown, CBS Urban president Larkin Arnold eventually was able to convince Gaye to sign with CBS Records.
+When word got around that Gaye was planning a musical comeback and an exit from Motown, CBS Urban president Larkin Arnold eventually convinced Gaye to sign with CBS Records.
 On March 23, 1982, Motown and CBS negotiated Gaye's release from Motown.
-The details of the contract were not revealed due to a possible negative effect on the singer's settlement to creditors from the IRS and to stop a possible bidding war by competing labels.
+The details of the contract were not revealed due to a possible negative effect on Gaye's settlement to creditors from the IRS and to stop a possible bidding war by competing labels.